omerhalid/single_exchange_triangular_arbitrage_bot/readme.md

 for **BTC/USDT**, **ETH/BTC** and **ETH/USDT**, scans them for pricing edges and submits orders when an opportunity arises.

-A **hobby-scale, single-exchange triangular-arbitrage bot can make a little money**, but only if you keep expectations modest and invest time in the “unsexy” parts (latency, partial-fill handling, fee optimization, and risk limits).
-Think *tens of dollars a week* on a few hundred–thousand USDT of inventory—not “quit-your-job” income—unless you eventually graduate to co-located servers, larger capital, and multiple venues.

 ---

 ## Why profits exist at all